-In this absolute value calculator we provide all of the necessary information about the absolute value function and its inequalities, and, obviously, we help you calculate the absolute value of any number.
-To help you understand better what is the absolute value, we have included some absolute value graphs as well as a few practical examples of solving absolute value equations.
-So come in and enjoy learning new things about the absolute value!
+In this absolute value calculator, we provide all of the necessary information about the absolute value function and its inequalities, and, obviously, we help you calculate the absolute value of any number.
+To help you understand better what an absolute value is, we have included some absolute value graphs and a few practical examples of solving absolute value equations.
+So come in and enjoy learning new things about absolute value!

 Let's start from the beginning, shall we?
-The term absolute value might have different meaning depending on the context, but here, in the mathematical world, it is very clearly defined.
+The term absolute value might have different meanings, depending on the context, but here, in the mathematical world, it is very clearly defined.
 The absolute value definition is simply the value of the number, regardless of the sign.
-This absolute value definition is not the most technical one, but it's sure to confuse no one while explaining what is absolute value.
+This absolute value definition is not the most technical one, but it's sure to confuse no one while explaining what absolute value is.

 For those who like more technicality when it comes to their mathematical definitions, we haven't forgotten about you: